-The Statewide CASE Team conducted analysis of products in the Home Ventilating Institute (HVI) database and found that the 73 percent of listed products met the minimum airflow requirement of 250 cfm.
-In addition, the proposed requirement retains two other compliance options (in 2019 Title 24, Part 6 by reference to ASHRAE Standard 62.2): downdraft exhaust with a minimum airflow rate of 300 cfm, or - in enclosed kitchens only: continuous airflow of five kitchen air changes per hour at 50 Pa (ACH50).
+In addition, the proposed requirement retains two other compliance options (in 2019 Title 24, Part 6 by reference to ASHRAE I Standard 62.2): downdraft exhaust with a minimum airflow rate of 300 cfm, or, in enclosed kitchens only, continuous airflow of five kitchen air changes per hour at 50 Pa (0.2 inches w.c.)
+(ACH50).

 Central ventilation ducts are sometimes used in new construction multifamily buildings, particularly for high-rise buildings.
-While 2019 Title 24, Part 6 required leakage testing for certain types of ducts - including some types of ducts carrying conditioned air in commercial buildings and ducts carrying conditioned air in residential buildings - leakage testing is not required for ventilation ducts in multifamily buildings.
+While 2019 Title 24, Part 6 required leakage testing for certain types of ducts-including some types of ducts carrying conditioned air in commercial buildings and ducts carrying conditioned air in residential buildings-leakage testing is not required for ventilation ducts in multifamily buildings.
 Industry standard practice also does not call for leakage testing of multifamily ventilation ducts, because they typically have a pressure lower than the 3 inches w.c. that has traditionally been the recommended minimum for triggering duct testing.
-Because horizontal run-out to a wall is a vertical configuration.
+Because ATTs (as well as HERS Raters) test leakage in other types of ducts, the market should be equipped for leakage testing multifamily ventilation ducts.